FreeFem/FreeFem-doc/docs/introduction/installation.md

  freefem++.pref
  ```

-We can also use shell environment variable to change verbosity and the search rule before the init files.
+We can also use shell environment variables to change verbosity and the search rule before the init files.

 ```bash
 export FF_VERBOSITY=50